melles1991/usecuewebsite/_posts/2018-02-25-the-need-for-speed-on-the-web.md

 ## Better ranking

 A slow website has another problem: It might not reach that first page or position in Google.
 Google [penalizes](https://yoast.com/site-speed-tools-suggestions/) slow websites.
 They have been doing this [since 2010](https://searchengineland.com/google-says-page-speed-ranking-factor-use-mobile-page-speed-mobile-sites-upcoming-months-250874).
 From [July 2018](https://searchengineland.com/google-speed-update-page-speed-will-become-ranking-factor-mobile-search-289904) speed will actually be a ranking factor in mobile search too.
 This makes improving the speed of your website an important search engine optimization for all platforms.
-Google simply favors fast websites over slow ones, and has been doing so since 2010.
+Google simply favors fast websites over slow ones, and has been doing so for a long time.

 ## Improved conversion